Module 1.2: Instrumentation & Alerting

 - Basic Go, Python, or Java knowledge (for client library examples)

-- Instrument an application with Prometheus client libraries, choosing the correct metric type (counter, gauge, histogram, summary) for each signal
+- Implement application instrumentation using Prometheus client libraries, selecting the correct metric type (counter, gauge, histogram, summary) for distinct telemetry signals.

 Why This Module Matters